 Bring Back Your Smile

 Are you missing a tooth?
 Dental implants can be an effective solution to bring back your full smile if you have missing or damaged teeth that are beyond restoration.
-Upper Gage Dental Centre offers procedures in our office to obtain dental implants as well as crowns and bridges that can rectify the problem of missing teeth—please do not hesitate to contact us if you have any questions about how dental implants can save your bite!
+Upper Gage Dental Centre offers procedures in our office to obtain teeth implants as well as crowns and bridges that can rectify the problem of missing teeth—please do not hesitate to contact us if you have any questions about how dental implants can save your bite!

 What Are Dental Implants?